THOMASELOVE/431-classes-2023/class11/README.md

     - If this happens, we will stop reviewing your work there, and we will expect your revision (related to Things 1-3) by **9 AM Thursday 2023-10-05**.
     - If you don't hear from me tonight, it means we're satisfied enough with Things 1-3 that we'll go ahead and review your entire submitted proposal for Things 4-17.
 - Our aim is to have a response to all of you regarding Things 1-17 no later than 5 PM Friday 2023-10-06.
-    - Since you'll be doing the Quiz at that time, if you receive an email from Dr. Love after the Quiz is out stating that a further revision of your proposal is required before we can approve it, then that revision will be due at 9 AM on Thursday 2023-10-12.
+    - Since you'll be doing Quiz 1 at that time, if you receive an email from Dr. Love after the Quiz is out stating that a further revision of your proposal is required before we can approve it, then that revision will be due at 9 AM on Thursday 2023-10-12.

 ## One Last Thing